How to Improve & Maintain a Good Credit Score

 The time required for improvement depends on why your score was low in the first place, how “bad” it was, and how high you need to raise your score.

 Paying down debt, if you have cash reserves, would be a quick way to increase your credit score by improving your debt utilization ratio.
-If you don’t have the savings and you’re living on a tight budget, it will obviously take longer.

 If your payment history is the issue, time is the biggest factor.
 You can’t rush that.